elyra-ai/elyra/docs/source/recipes/creating-a-custom-runtime-image.md

 {% endcomment %}
 -->

-# Creating a custom runtime Docker image
+# Creating a custom runtime container image

 A runtime image provides the execution environment in which nodes are executed when a Jupyter notebook is processed as part of a pipeline.
 Elyra includes a number of runtime images for popular configurations, such as TensorFlow or Pytorch.

-Should none of these images meet your needs, you can utilize a custom Docker image, as long as it meets the following pre-requisites:
+Should none of these images meet your needs, you can utilize a custom container image, as long as it meets the following pre-requisites:

-- The Docker image is published on the public Docker container registry [https://hub.docker.com](https://hub.docker.com).
+- The container image is published on a public container registry (e.g. [https://hub.docker.com](https://hub.docker.com)).
 (Elyra currently does not support private registries.)
 - [Python 3](https://www.python.org/) is pre-installed and in the search path.
 Python versions that have reached their "end of life" are not supported.
 - [`curl`](https://curl.haxx.se/) is pre-installed and in the search path.